 Linsay Setzer – Cali School Audition Coordinator

-November 6th – graduate & transfer students only
+Friday, November 5th 2021 – Reserved for transfer and graduate students only

 Campus tours, open houses, and admissions counseling are all organized through the admissions office.
 You can find information for scheduling any of the above on the Admissions Visit Us page linked below: